-The encoding and decoding times are found to be similar with VTM5.0.
+The encoding and decoding times are found to be similar with VTM5.0 for both SDR and HDR tests.

 Chroma residual scaling in VVC draft 5

 In the current VVC draft 5 [1], the chroma residual scaling (CRS) process in LMCS is performed at block level with the scaling factor derived on-the-fly.
 More specifically, the average luma value of the whole corresponding luma prediction block is firstly derived and then used to identify a piece-wise function index to identify a chroma scaling factor.
 Due to the dependency of the chroma scaling factor on all the samples in the corresponding luma prediction block, CRS cannot be started until all the luma prediction samples of the whole block are available.
 This results in a potential latency for processing the chroma samples.